Official Redstone Terminology

 Quasi-Connectivity (Also known as BUD)

-Powering components from one block above when the component is updated
+Components that have the redstone hitbox of a door can be powered from one block above when the component is updated

 Redstone Tick